kubernetes/kops/docs/operations/images.md

 ## Ubuntu 20.04 (Focal)

-Ubuntu 20.04 support was introduced in **Kops 1.17** and is fully functional.

-It is based on Kernel version **5.4** which fixes all the known major Kernel bugs.
+Ubuntu 20.04 is based on Kernel version **5.4** which fixes all the known major Kernel bugs.

 Available images can be listed using: